 We shall assume always that the {\it ambient\/} space $P$ is connected, but in general the {\it boundary\/} $\partial{P}$ may have several components.
 Each component of $\partial{P}$ is a $PD_2$-complex with orientation character the restriction of $w$, and the choice of a fundamental class $[P,\partial{P}]$ determines fundamental classes for the boundary components whose sum is the image of $[P,\partial{P}]$ in $H_2(\partial{P};\mathbb{Z}^w)$.
 We may assume that each component of $\partial{P}$ is a closed, connected 2-manifold with a collar neighbourhood.
 (This can always be arranged, by a mapping cylinder construction, since $PD_2$-complexes are homotopy equivalent to closed surfaces.)
 Let $\partial\widetilde{P}$ be the preimage of $\partial{P}$ in the universal cover $\widetilde{P}$.

-The pair $(P,\partial{P})$ has {\it aspherical boundary\/} if every component of $\partial{P}$ is aspherical.
 Let $\partial{P}=\amalg_{j\in{J}}{Y_j}$ and let $\kappa_j:\pi_1(Y_j)\to\pi$ be the homomorphism induced by inclusion, and let $B_j=\mathrm{Im}(\kappa_j)$ be the corresponding {\it peripheral subgroup}, for all $j\in{J}$.
-(We include the trivial homomorphisms corresponding to $S^2$ boundary components, to record such components.)
-Since we must choose paths connecting each boundary component to the basepoint for $P$, the homomorphisms $\kappa_j$ are only well-defined up to conjugacy.
+(We include the trivial homomorphisms corresponding to $S^2$ boundary components, to record such components.
+However, in \S3--\S7 we shall assume that all the boundary components are aspherical.)
+Since we must choose paths connecting each boundary component to the base-point for $P$, the homomorphisms $\kappa_j$ are only well-defined up to conjugacy.
 We shall assume that a fixed choice is made, when necessary.
-The {\it peripheral system} $\{\kappa_j|j\in{J}\}$ is $\pi_1$-{\it injective} if $\kappa_j$ is injective for call $j\in{J}$, while if the subgroups $B_j$ are all torsion free then $(P,\partial{P})$ is {\it peripherally torsion free}.
+The {\it peripheral system} $\{\kappa_j|j\in{J}\}$ is $\pi_1$-{\it injective} if $\kappa_j$ is injective for all $j\in{J}$, while if the subgroups $B_j$ are all torsion free then $(P,\partial{P})$ is {\it peripherally torsion free}.